hanael80/foreach/README.md

 fast foreach for c++ stl containers and array

-this can be used on windows, linux, android ndk, objective-c
+you can use on windows, linux, android ndk, objective-c

 example: